inference-labs-inc/dsperse/docs/arc42.md

     _Rationale:_ Reduces compute and RAM constraints, allows distributed proof computation, and provides finer control over resource allocation.
     _Alternatives:_ Circuitizing the entire model; however, this is less flexible and resource-intensive.

   - **Dynamic Grouping of Layers:**
     _Decision:_ Expose CLI parameters to allow grouping of multiple vertical layers into one circuit.
     _Rationale:_ Enables adaptation based on miner capacity, optimizing proof time and resource usage.

-  - **Caching with Redis:**
-    _Decision:_ Use Redis for table lookup caching.
-    _Rationale:_ Minimizes RAM usage while providing fast lookup performance.

 - **Impact:**
   These decisions directly affect the design of the Circuit Generator and Proof Distribution Engine, and will influence incentive mechanisms on the Bittensor network.